AbhishekAggarwal/p3selenium/README.md

 P3selenium
 ==========

 **Announcement** : We are ready to extend this framwork and publish the community version with all tutorials to learn and implement the framework for your organization.
 For this effort, we are looking for 2 individuals (part time) who can code and contribute to the community.
-If you are interested drop us a message on [**abhishek.smile09@gmail.com**](abhishek.smile09@gmail.com "abhishek.smile09@gmail.com") or https://www.facebook.com/p3lang/
+If you are interested drop us a message on [**er.abhishekaggarwal10@gmail.com**](er.abhishekaggarwal10@gmail.com "er.abhishekaggarwal10@gmail.com")

 Repository Name: **p3selenium**